aisle

 覚え方のコツ Memory Tip

-Learn `aisle` with `aisle seat`.
-On a plane, it is the seat next to the narrow space where people walk.
-In a store, an aisle is the space between shelves.
-Do not confuse it with `isle`, which sounds the same but means an island.
+Learn it with `aisle seat`.
+On a plane, the aisle seat is next to the narrow space people walk through, and in a store an aisle is the space between shelves.
+Do not mix it up with `isle`, which sounds the same but means an island.

 例文